 Nasacort AQ is a steroid nasal spray, similar to Flonase but with a different active ingredient (triamcinolone vs. fluticasone, respectively).

-The most important thing to keep in mind when using these sprays, Dr. Kalra says, is that they should be used on a regular basis to be most effective.
+The most important thing to keep in mind when using these sprays, Dr. Kalra says, is that they should be used on a regular basis to be most effective allergy medicines they can be.
 They don't work as well when they're used "as needed."
 The recommended dosing for people over 18 is one spray in each nostril twice daily or two sprays in each nostril once daily.

 The technique you use is incredibly important to help cut down on irritation and up the effectiveness, she adds, so be sure to follow the instructions on the package and talk to your doctor if you're unsure of how to use the spray.